 What is clear is that anxious canine behaviors are not the result of disobedience or spite.
 Your dog displays anxious behaviors when left alone because he’s upset and trying to cope with and adapt to a great deal of stress!
-This is where CBD can be very helpful for anxious dogs.

-CBD for Calming Dogs
+CBD For Calming Anxious Dogs

 CBD for dogs can be a great therapeutic aid for separation anxiety and a natural alternative to the currently available pharmaceuticals especially when starting at low doses and working one’s way up to using higher amounts.

+CBD oil helps dogs with anxiety in two noticeable ways.
 First, at the cellular level, the Endocannabinoid System (ECS), comprised of the cannabinoid receptors CB1 and CB2, are widely distributed throughout the dog brain and modulates functions such as eating, sleeping, pain reception and mood.
 The activity of the ECS can be modified with exogenous CBD thus mediating the dog’s initial, acute ‘panic-reflex’ so he doesn’t progress into more negative behaviors.

 CBD works by exerting several actions on a dog’s brain.
 CBD acts similar to a class of prescription anti-depressants, known as Selective Serotonin Reuptake Inhibitors (SSRI), by boosting nerve impulse signaling via serotonin receptors.
 In fact, some studies have shown that CBD can enhance the transmission effect on serotonin receptors faster than those of SSRI’s.